-Land held for development comprises 36.0 acres of land in Fort Worth, Texas for the planned future development of a 0.6 million square foot e-commerce and logistics warehouse, the remaining 141.0 acres of land in Houston, Texas held for the future development of up to a 2.5 million square foot multi-phased business park capable of accommodating buildings ranging from 0.3 million to 1.2 million square feet (of which 0.7 million square feet is planned in the initial phase of construction, as noted above), 12.9 acres of development land in West Jefferson, Ohio and a 16.0-acre parcel of land located in Wroclaw, Poland that could provide for approximately 0.3 million square feet of logistics-warehouse space.
+Land held for development comprises the remaining 101.0 acres of land in Houston, Texas held for the future development of up to a 2.7 million square foot multi-phased business park capable of accommodating buildings ranging from 0.3 million to 1.3 million square feet (of which 1.4 million square feet is underway as noted above), 12.9 acres of development land in West Jefferson, Ohio and a 92.2 acre parcel of land in Brantford, Ontario, for the development of a multi-phased business park comprising a total of approximately 1.7 million square feet of modern distribution and logistics space.

-Summary attributes of the investment properties as at December 31, 2020 and December 31, 2019 are as follows:
+Summary attributes of the investment properties as at December 31, 2021 and December 31, 2020 are as follows:

-Investment Properties Summary 1
+Investment Properties Summary /

-As at December 31, 2020 2019
+As at December 31, 2021 2020

 (in millions, except as noted)

-Investment properties - fair value \$5,855.6 \$4,457.9
+Investment properties - fair value \$7,971.2 \$5,855.6

-Income-producing properties 5,786.3 4,377.6
+Income-producing properties 7,727.4 5,786.3

-Properties under development 31.5 51.3
+Properties under development 162.8 31.5

-Land held for development 37.8 29.0
+Land held for development 81.0 37.8

-Overall capitalization rate (1) 5.6% 6.1%
+Overall capitalization rate(1) 4.53% 5.61%

-Number of investment properties 115 91
+Number of investment properties 131 115

-Income-producing properties 108 85
+Income-producing properties 119 108

-Properties under development 3 3
+Properties under development 9 3

-Land held for development 4 3
+Land held for development 3 4

 Property metrics

-GLA, square feet 49.5 40.0
+GLA, square feet 55.1 49.5

-Occupancy, by GLA 99.6% 99.0%
+Occupancy, by GLA 99.7% 99.6%

-Weighted average lease term in years, by square footage 6.3 6.5
+Weighted average lease term in years, by square footage 5.8 6.3

-Total number of tenants 86 60
+Total number of tenants 123 86

-Magna as a percentage of annualized revenue (2) 36% 42%
+Magna as a percentage of annualized revenue(2) 29% 36%

-Magna as a percentage of GLA 27% 35%
+Magna as a percentage of GLA 22% 27%

-Overall capitalization rate pertains only to income-producing properties.
+(1) Overall capitalization rate pertains only to income-producing properties.

-Annualized revenue for each period presented is calculated as rental revenue excluding tenant recoveries, recognized in accordance with IFRS, in the reported month multiplied by 12 months.
+(2) Annualized revenue for each period presented is calculated as rental revenue excluding tenant recoveries, recognized in accordance with IFRS, in December 2021 and December 2020 multiplied by 12 months.
+Annualized revenue excludes revenue from properties classified as assets held for sale.